Recreating the Spaceworld 2000 GBA

 To address this issue, Nintendo released the Game Boy Advance SP, a GBA with a rectangular clamshell design and front-lit screen.
 The front-lit screen, although a decent solution for gaming in the dark, significantly diminished screen contrast.
 Nintendo eventually released the AGS-101 hardware revision to the GBA SP, with a back-lit screen that used an LED panel behind the LCD to greatly increase contrast when compared to the front-lit model.

 The AGS-101 is the golden child of the Game Boy Advance pedigree, and it is generally regarded as the ideal medium for playing Game Boy games for its vibrant back-lit LCD.
 However, many prefer the original GBA’s more comfortable oval form factor, despite its unlit screen, when compared to the relatively narrow GBA SP.

-Along the way, we’ll explore the challenges that come with meticulously rebuilding this legendary handheld with aftermarket parts and rattle can paint, venturing into the territory of obsessive hobbyists.
+Along the way, I’ll explore the challenges that come with meticulously rebuilding this legendary handheld with aftermarket parts and rattle can paint.

-To begin, we’ll need to paint the shell silver.
+To begin, I’ll need to paint the shell silver.

 But Mike, there already exists a silver GBA shell!
 Remember the Platinum edition that was released in November of 2002?
 Why don’t you just buy that instead?